How to Get Into Drexel Medical School

 If you are interested in attending a medical school known nationally and internationally for its commitment to creating scientific knowledge, read on to learn more about how to get into Drexel Medical School.

-Drexel Medical School is a unique institution because it combines two of the oldest medical colleges in the nation: the Hahnemann Medical College and the Women’s Medical College of Pennsylvania, the first American medical school to confer degrees to women.
-Combined, these schools have offered students considerable innovations in education, research, and the delivery of compassionate care.
+Drexel University Medical School is a unique institution because it combines two of the oldest medical colleges in the nation: the Hahnemann Medical College and the Women’s Medical College of Pennsylvania, the first American medical school to confer degrees to women.
+Together, these schools have offered students considerable innovations in education, research, and compassionate care delivery.

 With a strong emphasis on biomedical and translational research, Drexel has always been a vital contributor to the growing healthcare needs of society.
-In fact, Drexel has one of the largest centers for spinal cord research in the mid-Atlantic region and one of the largest HIV treatment centers in the greater Philadelphia area!
+It has one of the largest centers for spinal cord research in the mid-Atlantic region and one of the largest HIV treatment centers in the greater Philadelphia area!

 image of dots background